It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 They say nobody else has either in primaries.

-But they know that Kane Rose, let's just say they know, because he's not Romney.
+But they know that Kane rose, let's just say they know, because he's not Romney.

 And then Newt Rose, because he's not Romney.

-Santorm rose because he's not Romney.
+Santorum rose because he's not Romney.

 Why do you stick with the guy rather than listen to your voters?

-Uh in addition to that, and and that is that they simply abhor conservatism as the dominant aspect or defining aspect of the party.
+I think that's partly true, but I also think that there is another explanation for it, in addition to that, and that is that they simply abhor conservatism as the dominant aspect or defining aspect of the party.

-Uh uh many uh characteristics of this, but when you look at it this way, you have to your voters are telling you no.
+But when you look at it this way, you have to your voters are telling you no.

-You're saying to the voters, screw you, we don't care what you want.
+You're saying to the voters, screw you.

-This is what you're gonna get.
+This is what you're going to get.

 And you have to say, how in the world do you ever win anything with that kind of an attitude in your party?